 For example, a lot of people with hypothyroidism have gluten sensitivities.
 If you think this is your case, try removing gluten from your diet for several weeks and see how you feel.
 If nothing changes, you can then reintroduce it slowly.

 You’re also going to check yourself for other potential nutritional issues.
 I suggest starting this with a seven-day food diary.
 In this diary, you’re going to include the food you eat, how and when you move your body, your stress level, and how you sleep.
-I have a link down in the description for a template you can use for this food diary.
+Here is a food diary you can use to reflect on your habits and possible nutrition deficiencies: food diary.